Disability History Month 2014

 Wednesday 3 December

-- Also do you want to develop activities that can be enjoyed by members, families, friends and supporters.
+- Want to develop activities that can be enjoyed by members, families, friends and supporters?

 Come and join us.
 Everyone is welcome to join.

 To book a place, telephone 0161 737 1092 or 07917 390972.

 This event is supported by the Princes Park Garden Centre.

 Christmas jumpers for goals - fun football for all

 St George's Resource Centre, Cromwell Road, Salford, M6 6SB from 10.30am.